astroumd/lmtoy/docs/unity.md

 will then log you into unity without the need for a password.

+If you need any X windows, make sure your **~/.ssh/config** file has this option set:

+     ForwardAgent yes
+     ForwardX11 yes
+     ForwardX11Trusted yes

 ##  LMTOY on unity

 Your **~lmthelpdesk_umass_edu/.bashrc** has been modified to handle multiple users, each using their own
 $WORK_LMT.
-But immediately after a login, this variable is unset.
+But immediately after a login, this variable is still unset.
 You can see this by issuing the **lmtoy** command, where you will see that WORK_LMT is still blank:

       $ lmtoy